-Goodwill has been recognized in the consolidated financial statements which is attributable to the cement operations of the Group.
-Under Philippine Financial Reporting Standards (PFRS), the Group is required to annually test the goodwill for impairment.
+Goodwill has been recognized in the consolidated financial statements which is attributable to the cement operations of the Group, Under Philippine Financial Reporting Standards (PFRS), the Group is required to 1.
+We assessed the appropriateness and annually test the goodwill for impairment.
 This annual impairment test is significant to our audit because the aggregated balance of goodwill amounting to P2.64 billion is material to the consolidated financial statements and represents 6.37% of the total assets of the Group as at December 31, 2021.

-In addition, the Management conducts annual impairment tests to assess the recoverability of the carrying value of goodwill.
+In addition, the Management conducts annual 2. impairment tests to assess the recoverability of the carrying value of goodwill.
 This annual impairment test involves a number of key sensitive judgments and estimates made in determining the inputs used in the assessment process.